-It depends.
-DTA must give you a full 30 days to get in proofs before your SNAP application is denied – that’s 30 days from the date you applied for SNAP.
-DTA must also send you a timely notice of the verifications they need and alternative proofs you can send.
+DTA must give you a full 30 days from the date you applied to get in proofs before your application is denied.
+They must send you a timely notice of the proofs needed and options for proofs.

-If the proofs DTA needs are still missing by day 30, DTA will send you a pending denial notice.
+If the proofs DTA needs are still missing by day 30, DTA will send you a "pending denial notice."
 106 C.M.R. §361.930.
-The SNAP pending denial notice should list the specific proofs that are still missing, and tell you that you have another 30 days to bring in these proofs.
+The SNAP pending denial notice should both list the specific proofs that are still missing, and give you another 30 days to bring in these proofs.

-If you get the proofs to DTA within this second 30 day period, your case should get reopened.
+If you get the proofs to DTA within this second 30-day period, your case should get reopened.
 You do not need to reapply.
 106 C.M.R.§361.940.
 However, your benefits may be prorated.
-See What if DTA does not give me SNAP back to the date I applied?
+See What if DTA does not give me SNAP back to the date I applied (“pro-rating”)

 Vicky applied for SNAP on June 1.
-She sent DTA most of the required verifications by June 29, but was missing wage stubs from one of her part-time jobs.
-Vicky was sent a denial notice dated June 30th telling her she was denied and the proofs missing.
+She sent DTA most of the required verifications by June 29th but was missing wage stubs from one of her part-time jobs.
+Vicky was sent a denial notice dated June 30th telling her she was denied and listed the proofs missing (wage stubs from her part-time job).
 Vicky sends DTA the missing wage stubs on July 10.
 DTA should reopen Vicky’s SNAP application without making her reapply.